 LEED Buildings on Campus

 The full renovation of the Durst Family Humanities building in 2015–2016 led to the college’s first LEED certification.
-To see how the building earned its credits, there are various signs posted throughout the building to note the sustainable features.
+There are multiple signs posted throughout the building that note the building’s sustainable features that led to the certification.

-Purchase then completed two new LEED buildings.
-The first, the Center for Media, Film, and Theatre (CMFT), is an academic building used for new media, film, and theater students, built to LEED Gold standards.
-The second building, a residence hall called Wayback, achieved LEED Silver designation.
+After the Humanities renovation, Purchase then completed two additional LEED buildings.
+The first, built to LEED Gold standards, is the Center for Media, Film, and Theatre (CMFT) building used for new media, film, and theater students.
+The second, built to LEED Silver standards, is the Wayback residence hall.

-Both buildings feature many sustainable attributes such as recycled building materials, rain gardens, and solar panels to meet LEED certification standards.
+Both buildings utilize many sustainable attributes such as recycled building materials, rain gardens, and solar panels.
 In order to maintain credentials, regular maintenance, surveys, and green policies will be implemented.